slejennings/Burrow-Occupant-Chemical-Profiles/README.md

     *Columns:*

      - File: unique identifier that contains multiple pieces of information.
 Bkgd indicates the sample came from the background (forest floor).
 Alternatively, Burr indicates the sample came from inside a burrow.
 The numbers that follow Bkgd or Burr (e.g., BurrXXX) denote the unique ID number associated with the marked burrow where the sample was collected.
 The information after the first underscore is the Site.
 The study area was divided into 3 seperate areas of marked storm-petrel burrows that are referred to as Sites (e.g., Site1, Site2, Site3).
 The final number after the second underscore is the replicate number (e.g., _1, _2, _3); as each sample was analyzed in triplicate, this number is either 1, 2 or 3.

-     - Name:

      - Type: Bkgd or Burr.
 Identifies if the sample was taken inside the burrow (Burr) or from the forest floor outside the burrow (Bkgd).

-     - Location:
+     - Location: combines the columns Type (Bkgd or Burr) and Burrow (unique ID number for each sampled burrow)

      - Burrow: the unique ID number associated with the sampled burrow.

      - Site: Site1, Site2 or Site3.
 Marks the site within the larger study area where the sample was collected.
+See corresponding manuscript for a map.

      - Feathers: Y or N. Denotes whether there is a feather sample(s) from occupant(s) of this burrow that will be used to examine the degree of overlap between the burrow and the bird.